mdn/content/files/en-us/web/html/element/dialog/index.md

 {{EmbedLiveSample("Closing a dialog with a required form input", "100%", 300)}}

-From the above output we can see it is not possible close the dialog using the `normal-cancel` button.
-But the dialog can be closed if we bypass the form validation using `formnovalidate` attribute on the cancel button.
-From JavaScript, `dialog.close()` can also be used to close such dialog.
+From the output, we see it is impossible to close the dialog using the _Normal close_ button.
+But the dialog can be closed if we bypass the form validation using the `formnovalidate` attribute on the _Cancel_ button.
+Programmatically, `dialog.close()` will also close such dialog.

 ### Animating dialogs